Exception Handling in Process Control

 Steps to handle process exception

-A Process Exception is triggered when the system detects missing customization for the next status, or when the Task ID is not available during process execution.
+Process Exception is triggered when the system detects missing customization for the next status, or when the Task ID is not available during process execution.

 1. When this occurs, the system automatically raises a Process Exception dialog task.